JamesVorder/TrueVice/README.md

 TrueVice
 ========

-A harsh satirical game, based in conspiracy theory and angst.
+A harsh satirical game that's based in conspiracy theory and written in Java.
 Enjoy!